 Wyatt Niehaus "Body Assembly" video project as part of his work on how the iconography of industrial robotics has changed the advent of automation and robotics in Japan.

-Faculty Fulbright Scholar Awards were also granted to four UC faculty this year:
+Faculty Fulbright Scholar Awards were also granted to six UC faculty this year:

 - Anne Runyan, A&S, received the Fulbright U.S. Scholar Award